 • Cybersecurity Controls

 • Cyber Incident Management and Resilience

 If this all sounds like a lot to swallow, it is.
 While the FFIEC Cybersecurity Assessment Tool is meant for financial institutions, I feel it is a good example of how diligently all institutions should be reviewing their Cybersecurity policies.
-We have recently begun our Bank’s Cybersecurity Assessment, and it has taken us not only time, but it also required a lot of contemplation on our actual security positions.
+We have recently begun our Bank’s Cybersecurity Assessment and it has taken us not only time, but it also required a lot of contemplation on our actual security positions.
 Once we worked our way through the 120+ risk assessment questions, we were able to assess our risk levels.
-Next, we had to identify what mitigating controls we had in place to reduce that risk.
-Finally and perhaps a more tedious process, we had to go through each of the 120+ risks/controls and map each one back to the policy, procedure or committee where each control was documented and when and how it was verified.
+Next we had to identify what mitigating controls we had in place to reduce that risk.
+Finally and perhaps a more tedious process, we had to go through each of the 120+ risks/controls and map each one back to the policy, process or committee where each control was documented and when and how it was verified.